- How safe is the money I deposit through the platform?

 How can I change my Nominated Account details?

-To change the details of your Nominated Account you will be required to provide a written instruction with a ‘wet ink’ signature detailing the new account details along with an original bank statement for the new account.
+To change the details of your Nominated Account you will be required to provide a written instruction with a ‘wet ink’ signature detailing the new account details along with a certified bank statement for the new account.
 Additional security checks may also be required to complete this process.

 New Accounts & Placing Deposits